NeerajPandit2023/Python_Bank_Clone/README.md

 # Python_Bank_Clone
-The code you provided is an implementation of a banking system using Python.
+The code we provided is an implementation of a banking system using Python.
 It presents a menu-driven interface where users can choose various banking operations.
 Here's a brief description of each section of the code:

 1. The code imports two modules, `mymodule` and `Functions`, which contain the necessary functions and classes for the banking operations.